 A month later Zoe C is inundated with stories, people still in the system but disillusioned, others who were in the system but couldn’t deal with what they had to see and changed departments, went to other jobs or just quit.

-Zoe C, “Of the thirty five people I interviewed, when I asked what they think should be done, half were too iffy or said more funding, better follow up with offenders, the kind of stuff that’s always said.
+Zoe C, “Of the thirty five people I interviewed, when I asked what they think should be done, half were too iffy or said more funding, better follow up with offenders, the kind of stuff that’s always regurgitated.
 Half of the other half said they’d like to see stronger punishments but didn’t get out on a limb, the last quarter said where do I send a report?”

 “I called two lawyers I had business dealings with, corporate types.
 But they both referred me to people, one a lawyer, one a business owner whose niece was a victim.
 We’re meeting with him for coffee in the morning.”